 Serve warm, if you are taking this dish somewhere, top it with tin foil or microwave it for 1-2 minutes once you reach your destination.

-This dish would be perfect to bring to Christmas, Thanksgiving, or Easter gatherings.
-This is the perfect winter comfort food!
-This broccoli salad was eaten up quickly and I will add this to my ever-growing vegetable side dish repertoire.
+This dish would be perfect for Christmas, Thanksgiving, or Easter gatherings.
+This is the ideal winter comfort food!
+This broccoli salad was eaten up quickly, and I will add this to my ever-growing vegetable side dish repertoire.